Security tips to protect your workspace

 Understand Slack usage

-On the Standard, Plus, and Enterprise Grid plans, Workspace Owners can view analytics and usage for insight into how members use Slack.
+On paid plans, Workspace Owners can view analytics and usage for insight into how members use Slack.